Meredith SchweigAssistant Professor of Ethnomusicology

 “'Young Soldiers, One Day We Will Change Taiwan’: Masculinity Politics in the Taiwan Rap Scene,” Ethnomusicology 60, no. 3 (Fall 2016): 383-410.

-- Spanish translation: “‘Jóvenes Soldados, Un Día Cambiaremos Taiwán’: Políticas de Masculinidad en la Escena Rap de Taiwán” in Jacob Rekedal, ed.
-Redefiniciones: Etnomusicología en traducción para un nuevo siglo, Ediciones Universidad Alberto Hurtado ( Javier Silva-Zurita) (forthcoming)
+• Spanish translation: Spanish translation: “‘Jóvenes Soldados, Un Día Cambiaremos Taiwán’: Políticas de Masculinidad en la Escena Rap de Taiwán” in Redefiniciones: Etnomusicología en traducción para un nuevo siglo.
+Translated by Javier Silva-Zurita, edited by Jacob Rekedal, 371-414.
+Santiago, Chile: Ediciones Universidad Alberto Hurtado, 2022.

 “Hoklo Hip-Hop: Re-signifying Rap as Local Narrative Tradition in Taiwan,” CHINOPERL: Journal of Chinese Oral and Performing Literature 33, no. 1 (July 2014): 37-59.